Do I Need a Local SIM Card or VPN When Travelling in China? The Simplified Yes or No answer (2026 Guide)

 ⬇️

 4. Get your SIM.
-Remember to download the relevant app to monitor your data use.
+Remember to download the relevant app (e.g. China Mobile) to monitor your data use.

-📍Get a VPN if you want to rely on local Wi-Fi or SIM because:
+📍Get a standalone VPN to use local Wi-Fi or local SIM because:

-✅ 2. you’re here on a long visit or you’re a heavy data user (e.g. watching lots of videos when out of the hotel) + don’t want to pay over the top for additional mobile data
+✅ 2. you’re here on a long visit OR you’re a heavy data user (e.g. watching lots of videos when out of the hotel, gaming) + don’t want to pay over the top for additional mobile data